telerik/winforms-docs/spreadsheet/how-to/customize-row-column-headers.md

 ## Change the Row and Column Headings

-Each worksheet has a property called __RenderNameConverter__, which provides a mechanism for changing the row and column headings for UI purposes, including PDF export and [Printing]({%slug radspreadsheet-ui-printing%}).
+Each worksheet has a property called __RenderNameConverter__, which provides a mechanism for changing the row and column headings for UI purposes, including the PDF export.
 All you need to do is create a custom name converter and assign an instance of it to the RenderNameConverter property.
 The converter class must inherit from __HeaderNameRenderingConverterBase__.

 __Example 1__ shows a simple implementation for the converter class used for creating the snapshots above.